-IC Markets accepts multiple methods for deposits and withdrawals including credit/debit cards, e-wallets, and wire transfer.
-No additional commission is incurred for deposits and withdrawals from broker’s side.
+IC Markets accepts multiple methods for deposits and withdrawals including credit/debit cards, e-wallets, and wire transfers.
+No additional commission is incurred for deposits and withdrawals from the broker’s side.

 Now that we have extensively discussed each top broker and its features, let us discuss what factors should be considered while choosing a forex broker!

 We will list down 6 such factors, especially in the context of South Africa that is very important before considering choosing a forex broker either from the one we mentioned or the others in the market.

 As stated in a few brokers’ features, not all of them are FSCA regulated or are Tier- 1 licensed brokers.
 Therefore, it is very necessary to check if they are compliant by FSCA at the least and if they are a multi-regulated forex broker.

 A forex broker in South Africa must be licensed with FSCA for offering derivative instruments.
 You can check if a forex broker is regulated or not to accept traders in South Africa by finding their FSP No. and then verifying it from FSCA’s FSP search.

 If the broker is licensed, then you will find their associated regulatory information from FSCA’s website.
 Below is an example of Exness Broker which is licensed in South Africa with FSP No. 51024.

 The regulatory information shows their license no., company information, status & the products for which Exness is licensed.

 Similarly, you should ask your broker for their FSP No. & verify it on FSCA’s portal.
 Also, make sure to check if the FSP No. provided by the broker actually belongs to that broker.

 Remember, beware of clones.
 Some fake brokers may create clone websites, and claim to be genuine, when they are actually fake, and pretending to be regulated by using an actual regulated broker’s license no. as their own.